Commentary on MFI interest rates

 Interest rates of commercial banks on CZK deposits held by Czech residents – new business

-Interest rates on new loans to non-financial corporations (excluding overdrafts, revolving loans and credit cards) decreased to 2.44%.
-The rate on loans of up to CZK 7.5 million fell to 3.67%, the rate on loans of over CZK 7.5 million and up to CZK 30 million edged up to 2.43% and the rate on new loans of over CZK 30 million declined to 2.33%.
+Interest rates on new loans to non-financial corporations (excluding overdrafts, revolving loans and credit cards) fell to 2.81%.
+The rate on loans of up to CZK 7.5 million rose to 3.88%, the rate on loans of over CZK 7.5 million and up to CZK 30 million picked up to 2.84% and the rate on new loans of over CZK 30 million decreased to 2.67%.
+The interest rate on overdrafts, revolving loans and credit card loans was up by 0.24 percentage point to 3.17%.

 Interest rates of commercial banks on CZK loans provided to Czech residents – new business

 Interest rates on outstanding amounts

-The average changes for interest rates on outstanding amounts of loans to households were moderate in June.
-The same was true of interest rates on outstanding amounts of loans to non-financial corporations.
+The average changes in interest rates on outstanding amounts of loans to households were moderate in August.
+Interest rates on outstanding amounts of loans to non-financial corporations recorded larger changes.

-The average interest rate on loans to non-financial corporations fell to 2.87%.
-The rate on loans with maturity of up to one year increased to 2.79%.
-The rate on loans with maturity of over one year and up to five years declined to 3.03%.
-The rate on loans with maturity of over five years decreased slightly, reaching 2.86%.
+The average interest rate on loans to non-financial corporations rose to 3.12%.
+The rate on loans with maturity of up to one year increased to 3.15%.
+The rate on loans with maturity of over one year and up to five years picked up to 3.38%.
+The rate on loans with maturity of over five years was up to 3.02%.

 - Interest rate statistics are based on Regulation of the European Central Bank on interest rates applied by monetary financial institutions to deposits and loans vis-à-vis households and non-financial corporations (ECB/2013/34) (pdf, 1 MB).

 - The concept of new business and outstanding amounts